minvws/gfmodules-coordination/README.md

 ## Introduction

-The zModules project is a collection of applications that have the purpose to improve the data exchange between healthcare providers.
+The zModules project is a collection of applications that have the purpose of improving the data exchange process between healthcare providers.

 ## Architecture